 In early Isotype studio work, one can find many great examples of sensemaking acceleration techniques that are still in use today, including the comparison.
-Experts in presenting complex subjects clearly, the Isotype Institute team often used comparisons to help explain differences and similarities between groups, regions, and countries.
+Experts in presenting complex data-informed subjects clearly, the Isotype Institute team often used comparisons to help explain differences and similarities between groups, regions, and countries.

 Reflecting a “simpler” time in history, Isotype work often (not always) involved two-party comparisons on select issues, as in this example.
 In this 1943 book, America and Britan, Only an Ocean Between, published in London for an English speaking audience, numerous aspects of the two countries are compared.
 In addition, a few 9-10 country comparisons are included in “18 Pictoral Charts Designed by Isotype Institute.”
 This human-centered approach to book creation, combining text, photographs, and diagrams, was referred to by the authors as “Reading Without Tears.”